Beau Ryan: Media career

+In January 2022, Ryan appeared as a contestant on the eighth season of Network 10's I'm a Celebrity...Get Me Out of Here!
+Australia.
+He was the second celebrity to leave the jungle, withdrawing from the series on day 14.

+In October 2023, it was announced that Ryan would host Network 10's revival of the sports entertainment competition show Gladiators Australia, alongside Liz Ellis.

+From 2025, Ryan has co-hosted Triple M Sydney's breakfast show with Aaron Woods and Natarsha Belling.

 Personal life

 Ryan and longtime partner, Kara Orrell announced to Woman's Day they were expecting their first child and engaged to be married in August 2012.
 The couple married on 14 October 2012, and Kara gave birth to their daughter Remi in January 2013.
+Their son Jesse was born July 2017.

-In September 2015 a story appeared in a magazine that Ryan had been involved in an affair with former Hi-5 singer Lauren Brant.
+In September 2015, a story appeared in a magazine that Ryan had been involved in an affair with former Hi-5 singer Lauren Brant.
 Brant's fiancé at the time stated that she admitted to the relationship while she and Ryan were appearing together in a Sydney Theatre production.
 Ryan took leave from The Footy Show to spend time with his family with a Nine Network source saying he had issues he was dealing with.
 He was removed by Woolworths as the face of an advertising campaign.
-Ryan returned to The Footy Show in October and neither denied nor admitted to the alleged affair but he apologised to people who had been hurt.
-In an interview in 2016 he admitted knowing his wife was hurt and that he was embarrassed.
+Ryan returned to ThecFooty Show in October and neither denied nor admitted to the alleged affair but apologised to people who had been hurt.
+In an interview in 2016, he admitted knowing his wife was hurt and that he was embarrassed.